FusionAuth/fusionauth-site/site/_posts/2020-06-05-private-labeling-with-fusionauth.md

 You realize you can offer this easily by modifying your application to respond to multiple hostnames.
 The logic is pretty straightforward.

 But what about your users?
 The accounts at todo.company1.com should be entirely separate from the accounts at app.todo.com.
-What if the CEO of Company1 has an account at app.todo.com and signs up for a corporate account?
-It doesn't make sense to mix personal and business tasks.
+What if the CEO of Company1 has an account at app.todo.com with the email address ceo@company1.com and signs up for a corporate account with that same email address?

+It doesn't make sense to mix personal and business tasks, and even though the email address for these two accounts is the same, they should be separate.

 Further, suppose you sell Organization2 a premium subscription as well.
 These users should be separate too.

-Also, each standalone application's login pages must be branded; your clients want their apps customized to match their websites.
+Additionally, each standalone application's login pages must be branded; your clients want their apps customized to match their websites.
 Oh, and by the way, Company1 wants users to authenticate against ActiveDirectory, and Organization2 wants users to be able to login with their Facebook accounts.

 _What to do?_